saikatHi6/ConceptDoc/interview/Algo/Heap.md

 Input: Intervals [[3,4], [1,5], [4,6]]
 Output: [2, -1, -1]
 Explanation: The next interval of [3,4] is [4,6] which has index ‘2’.
 There is no next interval for [1,5] and [4,6].

+- Create 2 max heaps one for start intervals and another for end intervals.
+      PriorityQueue<Integer> maxStartHeap = new PriorityQueue<>(n, (i1, i2) -> intervals[i2].start - intervals[i1].start);
+      PriorityQueue<Integer> maxEndHeap = new PriorityQueue<>(n, (i1, i2) -> intervals[i2].end - intervals[i1].end);
+- Update heaps with the indexes and create an array to store the final results.
+- iterate through all elements of the intervals
+- Poll indexes from maxEndHeap
+- Store -1 for the top index fetch from maxEndHeap
+- Compare the top of maxStartHeap and the top of maxEndHeap.
+Will update the result If the top of the maxStartHeap index is greater or equal to the top of maxEndHeap   if (intervals[maxStartHeap.peek()].start >= intervals[topEnd].end)
+- find the interval that has the closest 'start' until maxStartHeap gets empty and maxStartHeap index is greater or equal to the top of maxEndHeap.while (!maxStartHeap.isEmpty() && intervals[maxStartHeap.peek()].start >= intervals[topEnd].end) {topStart = maxStartHeap.poll();}
+- update the final array with the latest top start
+- add back the topStart in the maxStartHeap heap for the  next comparison.